draganglumac/rails-training/README.md

-Rails training.
+# Rails training

 Examples from the book

 Agile Web Development with Rails 4.0